dguenther/rustchip/README.md

 Building
 --------

 First, you'll need to install the [SFML](http://www.sfml-dev.org/download/sfml/2.0/) and [CSFML](http://www.sfml-dev.org/download/csfml/) libraries.
-If you're on Linux, you can run the following:
+If you're using a GNU/Linux distribution that supports PPAs, you can run the following:
 ```
 apt-add-repository ppa:sonkun/sfml-development
 apt-get install libsfml-dev libcsfml-dev
 ```

-After that, run `./configure` in the repository root to pull rust-sfml, build it, and move it into the `lib/` directory.

-Finally, run `rustc -L lib main.rs` to build the emulator.
+Once you've done that, just run `cargo build`.

 Testing
 -------

-After running `./configure`, run `rustc -L lib --test test.rs` followed by `./test` to run the test library.
+Tests are found in `src/cpu.rs`.
+They can be executed by running `cargo test`.

 Running
 -------

-Run `./main <rompath>` to start the emulator.
+Run `cargo run <rompath>` to start the emulator.
 The CHIP-8 system uses a hex keypad, with keymappings listed below.
 You can reset the emulator by pressing `ALT+R`.

 ###### CHIP-8 Keypad -> Keyboard